GTekSD/SUASS/Android-APKSec.md

   - Open root browser and go to "data/data/com.application.name/" and take POC of this screen, after that open the application folder and take another POC here (showing all folders of the application).

 ## Finding 4: Application Debuggable is Enabled
-  - Get target application apk into kali linux, and decompile using apktool
+  - Get target application apk into kali linux, and decompile using [Apktool](https://github.com/iBotPeaches/Apktool).
+Run the following command:
-  - Run the command `apktool d sample.apk` into kali.
+    ```
+    apktool d sample.apk
+    ```
-  - Go to the extracted folder and open “AndroidManifest.xml” and Find this flag: `android:debuggable="true"`
+  - Go to the extracted folder and open `AndroidManifest.xml` and Find this flag: `android:debuggable="true"`
   - It must be false, If the value is set to `true` then it’s Finding.

 ## Finding 5: Application Data Backup is Enabled